 The total number of bytes the server is permitted to use for storage is recorded using the metric "limit_maxbytes".

 - Site24x7 Memcache plugin uses "python-memcache" module to get the performance metrics of Memcached server

 Note: Site24x7 Linux agent will automatically try to install "python-memcache" using the "pip" command.
 If the installations fails, users can manually install the module following the steps mentioned under the section "How to install memcache?".

-Execute the following command in your server to to install memcache
+- Execute the following command in your server to install the python requests module

 Note: pip is a package management system that is used to install and manage software packages written in Python.

 yum install python-develyum install python-pip (or)easy_install pip

 - For Debian, Ubuntu:

 - Create a directory with the name "memcached", under Site24x7 Linux Agent plugin directory - /opt/site24x7/monagent/plugins/